 Below are the measurements in the Balanced mode:

-We've conducted this test using the laptop's best performance (Performance) mode with the fan speed at max instead of the default Balanced mode we've used in previous laptop reviews.
+We've conducted this test using the laptop's best performance (Performance) mode with the fan speed set to max, rather than the default Balanced mode we've used in previous laptop reviews.

 The HP Victus 16 2024 has many pre-installed applications, including: